 The guys and I decided to go ahead and wear our shoes the entire night.
 We had so many questions about how the shoes actually felt.
 A night on the dance floor was going to be the true test.

-All the guys danced the night away in those clunky shoes.
+All the guys danced the night away in the clunky shoes.
 They were much heavier than any other shoe we were used to wearing.
 Whether it came to line dancing, two stepping, or simply jumping up and down, you could feel the weight of the shoes.
 My calves were going to be sore the next day.

 Throughout the night, the opinions on how comforting they felt were mixed.
-About half of the group really felt they were comfy while the other half didn’t think so.
-After wearing the dress shoes provided to us by the Tux rental provider, to me it was like having my feet wrapped in pillows.
-But imagine what it’d actually be like to walk around with pillows the entire night.
-At some point, it’s going to get uncomfortable.
+About half of the group thought they were comfy, while the other half didn’t think so.
+After wearing the dress shoes provided to us by the Tux rental provider, the Nike Monarchs were a godsend and like having my feet wrapped in pillows.
+But at some point, it’s going to get uncomfortable.
 I could definitely tell the next day; my feet were a bit sore.

 Other opinions included:

 “Clunky, heavy and down right uncomfortable.
 I’m not sure where everyone is coming up with good comfort.
 Comfortable if you’ve been buying from Payless for the last 20 years.”

 “A little wide in the foot for me and too heavy for running or working out.
 Solid walking around shoes if you have wide feet.”

 “I was impressed with how comfortable they were, but anything was better than our dress shoes we had to wear.”